arorarahul/node-restful-api/README.md

 # Node, Express and Sequelize Rest API Boilter plate with SQLITE Database

-This is a straight forward boiler plate to build Rest API with express and sequelize to connect and fetch data from SQLITE database.
+This is a straight forward boiler plate to build Rest API with express and sequelize to connect and fetch data from sqlite database.

 #### Third party node package managers used